Updated 22 April 2020

 Whilst there is no need to stock-pile large quantities of medicines, it is important as ever to ensure you have adequate supplies of medicines and other consumables.
 The NHS Action Plan issued on 3 March says that the ‘chief focus will be to provide essential services, helping those most at risk to access the right treatment’.

-We have been asked by NHS England to gather information from all the children’s hospices about their capacity to deal with COVID-19 and we will share the results of this survey when it has been collected.
-Most children’s hospices have closed their short break services and are linking with the NHS and other providers locally to enable a joined up response to COVID-19.
+We have provided details of many of the children’s hospice policies on COVID-19 on our website page here.
+We have also been asked by NHS England to gather information from all the children’s hospices about their capacity to deal with COVID-19 and we will share the results of this survey when it has been collected.
+Most children’s hospices have closed their short break services and are linking with the NHS and other providers locally to enable a joined-up response to COVID-19.
 Many are focusing on core services such as symptom management and end of life care as well as finding creative ways to provide family support virtually.
 We recommend that you contact your local hospice service directly to ask what their policy is.

-NHS England has included hospices in their list of settings prioritised to receive essential supplies such as hand gel and other personal protective equipment (PPE) items.
+NHS England has included hospices in their list of settings prioritised to receive essential supplies such as hand gel and other personal protective equipment (PPE) items, but we understand that there are currently still issues with supply.

 The Council for Disabled Children has comprehensive guidance on their website including details of a dedicated Department for Education (DfE) COVID-19 Helpline, set up to offer guidance for anyone with education related questions.
 Vicky Ford MP, the government Minister responsible for SEND has written this open letter to families caring for children and young people with SEND and their families and the letter includes links to the most up to date Government guidance on this issue.

 NICE have published guidelines and recommend the use of a frailty scale to help clinicians decide who would most benefit from critical care.
 This scale is designed for use when assessing elderly patients and not for children.
 Clinicians continue to make decisions about care based on the best interests of the child on clinical grounds.
-We have asked NICE to clarify whether something specific for children with medical needs is going to be published.
+We asked NICE to clarify whether something specific for children with medical needs is going to be published and their reply is provided below:

 Do talk to your children’s palliative care team about your child’s ACP and any DNAR decisions.
 You may need to simplify your plans or discuss and document your wishes specifically with regard to COVID-19.